yomli/pico-plugins/plugins/PicoParsedownExtraPlugin/README.md

     code_class: 'language-%s'
 ~~~

-### Not working
+### Troubleshooting needed

-I had to disable the parsing of the footnote elements in order to bypass the footnotes-rendered-as-text issue.
+- I had to disable the parsing of the footnote elements in order to bypass the footnotes-rendered-as-text issue.
 See [https://github.com/picocms/Pico/issues/476](https://github.com/picocms/Pico/issues/476).
 If we use ParsedownExtra-Plugin with Parsedown 1.8 and Parsedown Extra 0.8 we don't get the fix.
+- You may get a PHP error like `Notice: Undefined index: openerLength in vendor\erusev\parsedown\Parsedown.php on line 501` if you use `{}` in a quote.
+Don't know why.
+Page renders correctly, though.

 ## License
 Licensed under the terms of the MIT-Beerware license.